stanpak/eventer/README.md

   ```
 * **Rule #4**: Use the `catch` clause only in case you want to handle error gracefully, which means you may recover from them, find a work-around them and continue the operation (maybe by producing a warning messge) and you do not need to re-throw them later.

-  It is good to emit a message in this situtuation though so you can be aware that this situation has happened.
+  It is good to emit a message in this situation though so you can be aware that this situation has happened.